Gift acceptance policy

 2. Pledges

-Exceptions to this rule are discussed with the Chief Advancement Officer and Chief Financial Officer.
+Exceptions to this rule are discussed and approved by the Chief Advancement Officer and Chief Financial Officer.

 3. Publicly traded securities